Mahanroy/Coffee-House-Chat-System/README.md

 http://127.0.0.1:5000
 ```

-> 💡 To test real-time chat, open **multiple browser tabs or windows** and start messaging!
+> 💡 Open **multiple browser tabs or windows** to simulate multiple users chatting in real-time!

 <br/>